fluid-project/infusion-docs/src/documents/tutorial-prefsFrameworkMinimalFootprint/MinimalFootprint.md

 category: Tutorials
 ---

-Website performance can be split into several buckets: backend, over the wire, and front end.
-It is important to pay attention to all of these areas when devising your optimization strategy.
-This document will focus on using the [Preferences Framework](../PreferencesFramework.md) in a situation where optimization is critically important; however, it will not go into detail to cover all of the potential optimizations that can be employed on your site.
+Website performance optimization can be split into several categories: backend, over the wire, and front end.
+When constructing your optimization strategy, you should examine the effect that each category has on your site's performance.
+This document will focus on optimizing "over the wire" and "front end" performance when employing the [Preferences Framework](../PreferencesFramework.md) on a site; however, it does not examine potential backend optimizations.

 Below are some resources which discuss general website optimization strategies: